wtrettien/manicule/README.md

 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.0/install.sh | bash
 ```

 On MacOS you will need to have installed or upgraded the XCode Toolkit.
-Typically this is via Software Update or by typing:
+Typically this is installed via Software Update or by typing:

 ```
 xcode-select --install
 ```

+and then opening a fresh Terminal window.

 ## Install Node version 16